Villanova University School of Law

-Villanova University's Charles Widger School of Law (known as Villanova University School of Law) is a law school of the Villanova University in Villanova, Pennsylvania.

-Opened in 1953, the School of Law is approved by the American Bar Association (ABA) and is a member of the Association of American Law Schools (AALS).
+The Villanova University Charles Widger School of Law (known as Villanova Law) is the law school of Villanova University, a private Roman Catholic research university in Villanova, Pennsylvania.
+It was opened in 1953 and is approved by the American Bar Association (ABA) and a member of the Association of American Law Schools (AALS).
 Approximately 720 students study full-time in the J.D. program which offers more than 100 offerings including foundation courses, specialty offerings, drafting courses, clinical experiences, seminars, simulation courses and externships.
-The student/faculty ratio is 17:1.

-In November 2007, the Villanova School of Law began construction on a new building to house classrooms, offices, and research facilities.
-The building was completed in August 2009.
-The new facility was built according to LEED standards and incorporate a park like setting with a walking trail.